sikopet/blog/posts/docker.md

 (Up-to-date [source](https://github.com/jreisinger/blog/blob/master/posts/docker.md) of this post.)

+Docker is a container technology.
 It's a well timed fusion of

 * kernel features
 * filesystem tricks